BASS_Encode_StartACMFile

 BASS_ENCODE_DITHERApply dither (TPDF) when converting floating-point sample data to integer

 BASS_ENCODE_QUEUEQueue data to feed the encoder asynchronously.
-This prevents the data source (DSP system or BASS_Encode_Write call) getting blocked by the encoder, but if data is queud more quickly than the encoder can process it, that could result in lost data.
+This prevents the data source (DSP system or BASS_Encode_Write call) getting blocked by the encoder, and can improve performance through multithreading, but if data is queued more quickly than the encoder can process it then that could result in lost data.

 BASS_ENCODE_PAUSEStart the encoder paused.

 BASS_ENCODE_AUTOFREEAutomatically free the encoder when the source channel is freed.
-If queuing is enabled, any remaining queued data will be sent to the encoder before it is freed.
+If it has queued data, the encoder will be freed asynchronously once that has been processed.

 BASS_UNICODEfilename is in UTF-16 form.
 Otherwise it is ANSI.